 The cement construction method is the most flexible of all three methods.
 In this technique, first, the upper part of the shoe is constructed, and then the sole is attached with the help of an adhesive.
 Shoes made by this technique are used on level surfaces such as assembly lines, warehouses, service and roofing applications, etc. This kind of footwear is used where workers bend or kneel a lot.

-Goodyear Welt Construction- This technique is the oldest and most labor intensive of all the shoe construction processes.
+Goodyear Welt Construction- This technique is the oldest and most labour-intensive of all the shoe construction processes.
 Here the insole, outsole, and the shoe upper are attached so that the final product is one single unit.
 Shoes made this way are used on uneven surfaces, ladders, etc.